Paisamares12/Chess-Board/README.md

 # Chess-Board
-A Chess Board Made with HTML and CSS
+A Chess Board Made with HTML and CSS.
+Made with grid.